andrew40404/Kubernetes-Event-Exporter/README.md

 - Click the **Catalog** button on the top
 - Select **Software** from the catalog
 - Search for **IBM Cloud Block Storage plug-in** and click on it
-- On the application page, click in the dot next to the cluster you wish to use
+- On the application page, click on the dot next to the cluster you wish to use
-- Click on Enter or Select Namespace and choose the default Namespace or use a custom one (if you get error please wait 30 minutes for the cluster to finalize)
+- Click on Enter or Select Namespace and choose the default Namespace or use a custom one (if you get an error please wait 30 minutes for the cluster to finalize)
 - Give a **name** to this workspace
 - Click **install** and wait for the deployment